-In the past, various age-structured population dynamics models have been used to assess the status of Pacific mackerel off the U.S. Pacific coast, which were generally based on fishery landings, age or length compositions, and relative indices of abundance from fisheries and research surveys.
-A benchmark assessment for Pacific mackerel was conducted in 2015 for providing management advice for two consecutive fishing years: 2015-16 and 2016-17 (Crone and Hill 2015).
-This initial benchmark assessment was followed by a catch-only projection assessment in 2017 (Crone and Hill 2017), benchmark assessment in 2019 (Crone et al. 2019), and catch-only assessment in 2021 (Hill and Zwolinski et al. 2021).
+In the past, various age-structured population dynamics models have been used to assess the status of Pacific mackerel off the U.S. Pacific coast, which were generally based on fishery landings, age- or length-compositions, and relative indices of abundance from fisheries and research surveys.
+A benchmark assessment for Pacific mackerel was conducted during 2015 for providing management advice for two consecutive fishing years: 2015-16 and 2016-17 (Crone and Hill 2015).
+This initial benchmark assessment was followed by a catch-only projection assessment during 2017 (Crone and Hill 2017), benchmark assessment during 2019 (Crone et al. 2019), and a catch-only assessment in 2021 (Hill and Zwolinski et al. 2021).

-The most recent benchmark assessment was conducted in 2023 to provide management advice for fishing years 2023-24 and 2024-25.
-The final base model represented the reviewed model from the Stock Assessment and Review (STAR) Panel conducted in April 2023.
-The age-structured modeling framework Stock Synthesis (v3.30.20) was used to develop that base model, which included the following data (2008-2021): fishery landings, age-composition time series associated with the fishery and acoustic-trawl (AT) survey, fishery empirical weight-at-age data, and Acoustic-Trawl (AT) indices of abundance from summer CPS surveys (Kuriyama et al. 2023).
+The most recent benchmark assessment was conducted during 2023 to provide management advice for the 2023-24 and 2024-25 fishing years.
+The final base model represented the reviewed model from the Stock Assessment and Review (STAR) Panel conducted during April 2023.
+The agestructured modeling framework Stock Synthesis (v3.30.20) was used to develop that base model, which included the following data (2008-2021): fishery landings, age-composition time series associated with the fishery and acoustic-trawl (AT) survey, fishery empirical weight-at-age data, and Acoustic-Trawl (AT) indices of abundance from summer CPS surveys (Kuriyama et al. 2023).